chages16/PasswordGenerator/README.md

 My goal was to create a password generator that would:
 - Allow the user to input their own phrase within the password
-- Allow the user to choose whether special characters may be included
+- Allow the user to choose whether special characters will be included
-- Allow the user to determine whether or not Capital Letters may be included
+- Allow the user to determine whether or not Capital Letters will be included
 - Allow the user to determine if any numbers should be included
 - Allow the user to select the password length from 8-128 letters.